BOBTAILED AND CURLY TAILED CATS

 The PixieBob (1995) was, and sometimes still is, reputed to be derived from natural bobcat/domestic hybrids and to have inherited its tail from the bobcat.
 It is a polydactyl (extra-toed) breed derived from "Legend Cats" and in some respects it resembles a bobcat.
-The presence of bobcat genes has not been confirmed though the cat certainly resembles the wild species in several respects.
+The presence of bobcat genes has been ruled out although selective breeding means these cats resemble the wild bobcat in several respects.
 On the one hand there is a persistent tale of "Legend Cats" - cats that are the result of natural cross-breeding between the two species.
 The claim of wild blood was an obstacle to recognitions because many cat fancies do not recognise hybrid breeds.
-This leaves a few PixieBob enthusiasts both promoting the Bobcat influence (some claiming 25% bobcat blood) and simultaneously playing it down!
-Apparently genetic markers for the Bobcat do not show up in modern PixieBobs and they are consideered to be a mutation of the domestic cat.
+Some PixieBob enthusiasts promoted the Bobcat influence (some claiming 25% bobcat blood) while others played down the claims.
+There are no bobcat genetic markers in modern PixieBobs and further DNA testing confirmed them to be wholly domestic cat.

 There is an unconfirmed version known as the Munch-Bob which is a Munchkin/PixieBob cross to produce a short-legged bobtail.
 In theory, any of the bobtailed or tailless breeds could be used to produce bobtailed/tailless Munchkins.
 The Jungle Bob is a mix of F chaus (Jungle Cat) and PixieBob producing Jungle Cat type cat with a bobbed tail.
 There are also alleged Bengal/Bobcat hybrids in existence.